helio670/resources/README.md

 ## Practice, practice, practice!!
 * [Advent of Code](https://adventofcode.com/): Great practice to help you continue to learn python.
-Challenges get more and more difficult, and you can compare your (horribly inelegant) solution with others in the community.
+Challenges get more and more difficult (and aggravating).
+You can compare your (horribly inelegant) solution with others in the community, and learn how experienced programmers were able to tackle the problem.